Willie Ong: Social media presence

-Ong started maintaining an online presence when he set up a YouTube channel in 2007 where he posted video health tips.
-According to Ong, he first started to have presence in Facebook in 2012, when mainstream media outlets posts the medical advice articles he wrote for them on the social media platform.
-In 2013, Ong approached an impersonator who maintained a Facebook page with at least a million followers under his name and likeness and ask them for advise on how to "get more followers".
-He then went on continuing to produce articles.
+Ong started maintaining an online presence when he set up a YouTube channel in 2007, where he posts videos providing health tips and medical explainers targeted to a general audience.
+As of November 2023, his YouTube channel "Doc Willie Ong" has 9.04 million subscribers, and is the 15th most subscribed YouTube channel in the Philippines.

+According to Ong, he established his presence in Facebook in 2013 after he confronted an impersonator who created a Facebook page using his name and reposted his medical columns and newspaper articles.
+The impersonator handed control of the page to the real Ong, and met with him every week to help grow his Facebook presence while Ong continued to write original content for the page.
+Ong is currently the 10th most followed Filipino personality on Facebook, with 17 million Facebook followers as of November 2023.

 Political career

 2019 Senate bid

 Ong launched a bid to get elected as a Senator in the 2019 Philippine elections.
 His electoral campaign had a focus on health issues, particularly on providing a "holistic approach to providing total health care", leveraging on him being the "only doctor running for the Senate".
 Had he won, he would be the fifth physician to be elected in the Congress' upper house preceding Juan Nolasco (1931–1935), Jose Locsin (1954–1957), Juan Flavier (1995–2007) and Luisa Ejercito Estrada (2001–2007).
 Outside of health issues, Ong also expressed openness for the introduction of death penalty for heinous crimes, the lowering of the minimum age of criminal responsibility, and the adoption of federalism as the form of government for the Philippines.

 Running on the banner of the Lakas–CMD political party, Ong said he did not rely on campaign donations to "avoid being indebted to anyone".
 Instead he relied on his online presence on Facebook and YouTube where he has 9.7 million followers and 1 million subscribers respectively as of March 2019.
 His campaign was also backed by 23 other pages with over 800 thousand followers and 28 groups with about 87.6 thousand members in Facebook.
 According to Ong's wife, some of these presence were managed by Overseas Filipino Workers (OFWs) who volunteered to support Willie Ong's campaign.
 Ong was also backed by other social media pages which supported other candidates backed by President Rodrigo Duterte's administration such as Imee Marcos and Bong Go.

 Ong also supported the Anakalusugan Party-list's election bid, by featuring for two seconds in an advertisement supporting the organization.

-He failed to win one of the 12 contested seats in the Senate finishing 18th in the polls with 7.5 million votes.
+He failed to win one of the 12 contested seats in the Senate, finishing 18th in the polls with 7.5 million votes.
 According to his wife, they spent around ₱500,000 on his personal campaign.
 Counting only votes by OFWs, Ong ranked second behind Bato dela Rosa.